marijnh/Eloquent-JavaScript/09_regexp.md

 {{index "word boundary", "word character"}}

-If, on the other hand, we just want to make sure the date starts and ends on a word boundary, we can use the marker `\b`.
-A word boundary can be the start or end of the string or any point in the string that has a word character (as in `\w`) on one side and a nonword character on the other.
+There is also a `\b` marker, which matches “word boundaries”, positions that have a word character one side, and a non-word character on the other.
+Unfortunately, these use the same simplistic concept of word characters as `\w`, and are therefore not very reliable.

+Note that these markers don't match any actual characters.
+They just enforces that a given condition holds at the place where they appears in the pattern.

+{{index "look-ahead}}

+_Look-ahead_ tests do something similar.
+They provide a pattern, and will make the match fail if the input doesn't match that pattern, but don't actually move the match position forward.
+They are written between `(?=` and `)`.

 ```
-console.log(/cat/.test("concatenate"));
+console.log(/a(?=e)/.exec("braeburn"));
-// → true
+// → ["a"]
-console.log(/\bcat\b/.test("concatenate"));
+console.log(/a(?! )/.exec("a b"));
-// → false
+// → null
 ```

-{{index matching}}

-Note that a boundary marker doesn't match an actual character.
-It just enforces that the regular expression matches only when a certain condition holds at the place where it appears in the pattern.
+Note how the `e` in the first example is necessary to match, but is not part of the matched string.
+The `(?! )` notation expresses a _negative_ look-ahead.
+This only matches if the pattern in the parentheses _doesn't_ match, causing the second example to only match “a” characters that don't have a space after them.

 ## Choice patterns